HaCongNga/NLP_StanfordCourses_CS224n/README.md

 detection and correction of errors from the model; understanding BLEU.

-Coding: Implement fundamental building blocks of the Seq2Seq model.
+Coding: Implement fundamental building blocks of the **Seq2Seq** model.
 ## a5 : Assignment 5 : Self-Attention, Transformers, and Pretraining
 Written: + Gaining mathematical intuitions about the advantages of multi-headed attention over single one.
          + Empirical insights about the benefits of pretrained models.

-Coding: Reimplement Self-attention, pretraining and fine-tuning LLM, minGPT.
+Coding: Reimplement Self-attention, pretraining and fine-tuning LLM, **minGPT**.

 ## Project : Default Project : BERT and downstream tasks
     + Implement key elements of minBERT : multi-head self-attention, bert layers, forward, embeddings